EXCLUSIVE-UBS names South Korea, India, others as 'slow' on Credit Suisse approval

 Prepared by UBS after a global review to assess the timeline of regulatory approvals necessary for the integration of Credit Suisse to complete, the document said uncooperative regulators could put transactions such as the Swiss bank deal at risk.

-The document says that "a single non-cooperative regulator can jeopardize the timeline of the parent bank merger and other transactions", impacting other related integration deals.
+The document says that "a single non-cooperative regulator can jeopardise the timeline of the parent bank merger and other transactions", impacting other related integration deals.

 The uncertainties could lead to winding down businesses and asset sales, when UBS faces "difficult jurisdictions or regulators", the Swiss bank said in the document.